 Each of the distinct AQI measurements utilizes its own unique correction algorithms for calculating PM counts in micrograms per cubic meters.
 Additionally, each of the AQI correction algorithms uses unique timeframes which can cause the discrepancy in the sensor readings displayed in Local Haze.

 Why did you decide to release the Local Haze app?

-We want consumers to be confident about their local outdoor air quality sensor data.
+The team behind Local Haze wants consumers to be confident about their local outdoor air quality sensor data.
 We also felt that consumers needed an easy and free means to help them understand the confidence levels of their local air quality sensors.
 We think of Local Haze as delivering free quality controlled crowdsourced air quality data – straight to your device with no hassles or delays.
 In effect, Local Haze delivers what we think of as “ground truth” (in the meteorological sense) for your outdoor air quality.